-where $\beta_l \triangleq \frac{2\hbar^2q}{I_{\rm in}\mu_{34}^2\dot{\chi}_l^2}$ is a constant that describes the relative strength of PSN.
-Equation \eqref{eq:SNR1} reveals a critical dependence of SNR on the cell length, $L$, and spatial directions, $\theta_l$ and $\theta_s$, indicating a spatial pattern of the single-antenna RARE.
-In the following, we analyze this spatial pattern by examining the asymptotic SNRs for both short- and long-vapor-cell cases.
+where $\beta_l \triangleq \frac{2\hbar^2q}{I_{\rm in}\mu_{34}^2\dot{\chi}_l^2}$ is a constant that quantifies the relative strength of the photon shot noise.
+Clearly, the SNR depends critically on the vapor-cell length $L$ and the spatial directions $\theta_l$ and $\theta_s$.
+This dependence indicates that a single-vapor-cell RARE can exhibit a spatial reception pattern.
+In the following subsections, we analyze this pattern by examining the asymptotic SNR behavior in the short- and long-vapor-cell regimes.